-Long-Term Projections of the Mainland and the U.S. Economies
+Long-Term Projections of the Mainland Chinese and the U.S. Economies

-It is assumed that between now and 2050 the Mainland economy will continue to grow above 6% per annum for a few years and then slow down gradually to between 5% and 6%, and that the U.S. economy will grow at an average rate of 3% per annum.
+It is assumed that between now and 2050, the Mainland economy will continue to grow around 6% per annum for a few years, and then slow down gradually to between 5% and 6%, and that the U.S. economy will grow at an average rate of 3% per annum, approximately the same as its long-term average rate of growth since 1950.
 It may be thought that the Mainland economy will be unable to sustain an average annual rate of growth of between 5% and 6% for such a long time and that the U.S. should be able to grow faster.
 However, our assumed rates are based on the actually achieved rates of growth during the past two decades.
-Japan, Taiwan, and the U.S. all had higher rates of economic growth when their economies had real GDP per capita in the range between US\$10,000 and US\$30,000 (in 2017 prices).
+In Chart 4, a scatter diagram of the rate of growth of real GDP versus the real GDP per capita of four economies-the Mainland, Japan, Taiwan and the U.S.-are presented.
+While it is clear that the rate of growth of real GDP will decline with real GDP per capita, and the Mainland is no exception, Japan, Taiwan and the U.S. all had higher rates of economic growth when their economies had real GDP per capita in the range between US\$10,000 and US\$30,000 (in 2017 prices).
 This is precisely the range of projected real GDP per capita for the Mainland between now and the early 2040s.
-(See Chart 4 in which the experiences of the Mainland, Japan, Taiwan, and the U.S. are compared.)